wadmiraal/wadmiraal.net/src/_posts/2014-10-08-why-i-do-not-recommend-domain-access.markdown

 My experience has shown that, for large networks of sites, editors get confused *very fast*.

-Node creation forms can get incredibly complex and user unfriendly (and it's not like they were very intuitive in the first place), as the list of domains editors can publish to can be enormous (these domains will show up in an incredibly long list of checkboxes &mdash; you can, and *should*, limit this list in the content type settings).
+Node creation forms can get incredibly complex and user unfriendly (and it's not like they were very intuitive in the first place), as the list of domains editors can publish to can be enormous (these domains will show up in an incredibly long list of checkboxes&thinsp;&mdash;&thinsp;you can, and *should*, limit this list in the content type settings).
 Plus, the distinction between options like &ldquo;Send to all affiliates&rdquo;, &ldquo;Source domain&rdquo; or &ldquo;Publish to [domains]&rdquo; are very difficult to explain to non-technical users (heck, I *still* don't really understand them).

 If an editor has to manage content on many domains, the amount of information shown on the &ldquo;Manage content&rdquo; page can be too much to take in (tip: use [Admin Views](https://www.drupal.org/project/admin_views) and [Domain Views](https://www.drupal.org/project/domain_views) together for this).